jorge-cardoso/jorge-cardoso.github.io/research/aiops_white_paper.md

 #### Distributed Tracing

+Trends:
++ Monoliths to microservices
++ Basic concurrency to async concurrency to distributed concurrency
++ Complexity

 Distributed tracing enables understanding how systems' components interact together when handling incoming requests.
 It has its root on early research on concepts such as X-Trace and Magpie, and was generalized in industry with Google paper [Dapper](https://static.googleusercontent.com/media/research.google.com/en//archive/papers/dapper-2010-1.pdf)